matteoponzini/challenge-airport-travellers-insights-service/README.md

 ## Configuration

-if you want to use your keys to call amadeus just go to application.yaml and set your keys, i would have liked to set it with some other variable or a vault
+if you want to use your keys to call amadeus just go to application.yaml and set your keys.
+I would have liked to set it with some other variable or a vault

 ## Run the service